How to Determine The Price For Your Business/Service:

 Examples of a successful furniture business

-Greg Hayes from New York, New York, USA started Branch Furniture almost 3 years ago, a furniture business.
+Greg Hayes (from New York, New York, USA) started Branch Furniture over 3 years ago.

 Hi, my name is Greg Hayes.
 I’m the CEO and co-founder of Branch Office Furniture, but you can just call us “Branch.”
 We’re taking a new approach to the office furniture industry, selling our line of desks, chairs, and other essentials directly to businesses and saving them thousands of dollars along the way.